jfecher/ante-website/content/blog/safe_shared_mutability.md

 Eagle-eyed Rust users will note that the `Vec (Rc MyStruct)` suggestion above does not have quite the same semantics as an owned `Vec<MyStruct>` in Rust.
 Most notably, `Rc<T>` in Rust (and `Rc t` in Ante) prevent mutating the inner element by only handing out immutable references.
-If we want to still be able to mutate `MyStruct`, we have to resort to interior mutability.
-In Rust, this can be quite loathsome.
-Using a type like `RefCell<T>` enables us to mutate the inner value but also requires runtime checking to ensure AxM rules are upheld.
+If we still want to be able to mutate `MyStruct`, we have to resort to interior mutability.
+It’s possible to implement this in Rust, but we can longer tell if the code is AxM-safe at compile time.
+We can mutate the inner value by using a type like `RefCell<T>`, but this defers checking AxM rules until runtime and panics on failure!
+Moreover, since `RefCell<T>` requires additional book-keeping to keep track of the references it lends out, it is not zero-cost.
-This can even cause runtime panics in our code if we get this incorrect!

 Ante however, provides the `Mut t` type for aliasable interior mutability.
-Since Ante already allows aliasable mutability, there are absoluately no runtime checks required and `Mut t` is just a wrapper struct containing only the wrapped `t`.
-This, along with the lack of runtime checks for other `&shared mut t` references is what makes this scheme zero-cost.
+Since Ante already allows aliasable mutability, there are absolutely no runtime checks required. `Mut t` is just a wrapper struct containing only the wrapped `t`.
+This, along with the lack of runtime checks for other `&shared mut t` references, is what makes this scheme zero-cost.

 The key difference with `Mut t` which makes it safe is that it can only hand out shared mutable references: